runirudh/EPLstats/README.md

   , where each layer is supplied with the probabilities of state change or state retained, and we simply backpropogate on the most likely path.

-- For model architechture a discrete time horizon is applied, which has 6 layers, whose continuous counterpart should be able to tell the state of the game for each minute.

 ![IMG_0471](https://user-images.githubusercontent.com/96305841/149665581-909c3511-2a01-42ce-b404-3148d16a41e0.jpg)